DOES IT HURT?

 2. Wash your hands before removing your bandage and EVERY time before you touch or wash your tattoo.
 Remember, most infections are caused by dirty hands.

 3. After removing the bandage, wash your tattoo with non-scented bar soap, warm water & your finger tips.
 Be sure to remove any blood, ink or petroleum jelly from the surface.
-Rinse & gently blot or pat dry with a CLEAN towel.
+Rinse & gently blot or pat dry with a CLEAN towel or air dry.

-4. DO NOT bandage again or reapply any sort of ointment or petroleum jelly.
+4. DO NOT bandage again or apply any sort of ointment or petroleum jelly.